“Why does it take so long to get a litigation funding decision?”

 What can I do to get a fast decision on litigation finance?

 It is best to understand the process and prepare for it from the outset.
-Funders have different internal processes, but there is usually a two-phase due diligence process with commercial terms issued at the end of phase one.
+Litigation Funders have different internal processes, but there is usually a two-phase due diligence process with commercial terms issued at the end of phase one.
 Some funders have internal legal experts who will conduct the due diligence while others rely on outside advice for their investment decisions.

 At Deminor, however, we have a hybrid model – our internal experts carry out an early review before using our network of law firms for advice on specific local law issues or specific specialist points.
 This means that work is not being duplicated externally, and we can be open around the timings of our due diligence process and what is involved.